 Any one or combination of the following situations can prevent customers from finding you: A hidden stand-alone building that no one can see, not enough traffic, enough traffic but travelling at a speed too fast to see you, a shopping center or strip mall location without a great anchor store, or a location within a town or small city center having the same daily traffic.
 When you think you have found your location, get in your car and stake out the place during different times of day throughout the week and make note of the foot and vehicle traffic patterns.
 When you have found the place, call the city to ask if your type of store will work within the zoning laws.
 Purchase any necessary permits.
 Inquire about signage (your most important advertisement) regulations and signage permits.

-Sign the rental agreement or lease only when you are positive that the location will work for you.
+Sign the rental agreement or lease only when you are positive that the location will work for opening a retail store

 Some people hire an attorney for this.
 No matter what you do, remember that in this economy many landlords are flexible on many of the terms.
 A security deposit is usually necessary and/or the last month’s rent in addition to the first month’s rent in advance.